 Parents and caregivers raising young children have equal access to a system of supports that strengthen their quality of living and reduce the impact of economic and social inequities.

-to create a citywide alliance focused on improving outcomes for children ages 0-to-5 years old who grow up in Atlanta by developing citywide partnerships & commitments from Atlanta’s government, education institutions, community, and business sector
+We're on a mission to improve outcomes for children ages 0-to-5 years old in Atlanta by developing partnerships to secure commitments from Atlanta's leaders in government, education institutions, community, and business sector.

 In an era of inequity and at a time where we invest the least during the age at which a child develops the most, our goal is to ensure that a child’s zip code does not determine their life outcome.

 Facilitate Collaboration: Convene and facilitate collaboration among Atlanta’s government, education, nonprofit and business sector to provide effective support for young children and families.

 Raise and Align Funding: Raise and align funding to build on and expand identified best practices and programs that provide high-quality early learning and encourage healthy development.

 Build Public Will and Advocate: Build public will by increasing awareness of the importance of early learning education and advocate for equitable policies to champion the importance of the early years.

 Margaret A. Stagmeier, TriStar Real Estate